-Pupils will be given careers information, advice and guidance to help them make an informed decision about the right options for them.
+Pupils will also be given careers information, advice and guidance to help them make an informed decision about the right options for them.
+In particular, Year 9 pupils are able and encouraged to book an individual careers appointment with our independent careers adviser Mrs Askew; the appointment can be made at our 'Pupil Reception' with Mrs Dumbell.

-New GCSE Grading System
+GCSE Grading System

-These new GCSEs will be graded 1 to 9, with 9 being the top grade.
-Below is a diagram produced by Ofqual indicating how the grading scale compares with the legacy GCSEs using the A-G grading system.
+GCSEs are graded 1 to 9, with 9 being the top grade.
+Below is a diagram produced by Ofqual indicating how the grading scale compares with the legacy GCSEs A-G grading system used prior to 2017.

-In September 2022, the vast majority of subjects taught at Broughton will be the 9-1 GCSE specifications.
+In September 2024, the vast majority of subjects taught at Broughton will be the 9-1 GCSE specifications.
 However, technical awards will deliver Level 1/2 Pass, Merit, Distinction, Distinction awards.

-In short, this means your child's progress reports over the next two years and final GCSE/Technical Award grades published in August 2024 could be a mixture of grading systems.
+In short, this means your child's progress reports over the next two years and final GCSE/Technical Award grades published in August 2026 could be a mixture of grading systems.